At a Glance

 What We Loved (and Didn’t)

 What we loved most about Metz was the perfect balance between its charming old architecture and its beautiful green spaces.
 The city's size was a huge plus—it felt incredibly easy to explore, yet there was always something new to discover.
-After spending some time in Colmar, we really came to appreciate how much we enjoyed being in a city that wasn't just for tourism.
-In Metz, we felt like we were able to be a part of everyday life.
+We learned how important outdoor spaces are to us and have made that a criteria point for our Hub cities or towns going forward.
+After spending some time in Colmar, (which we visited right after Metz) we really came to appreciate how much we enjoyed being in a city that wasn't just for tourism.
+In Metz, although there were quite a few tourists, especially from Germany, we felt like we were able to be a part of everyday life.
 We were also thrilled with the quality of the restaurants and left with a long list of places we wished we had time to visit, which only made us want to return.
 The main downside was our hotel room.
-Although conveniently located, we learned that for us, a very small room for so many nights is something we'll need to avoid in the future.
+We learned that for us, a very small room for so many nights is something we'll need to avoid in the future.

 We’re blending our passion for wine with a love for global exploration.
 Join us as we journey through the world's most captivating destinations, uncovering hidden wine gems and offering unique workshop experiences for your team retreats.
 Whether you're seeking to enhance team dynamics or discover the art of slow travel, let us be your guide.